livMatS/dtool-lookup-gui/README.rst

 *macOS* will likely complain about `dtool-lookup-gui` being damaged and refuse to execute it.
 This is due to the fact that we are no Apple-verified developers.
-To run the app anyway, open a terminal and remove Appöe's quarantine attribute from the app with
+To run the app anyway, open a terminal and remove Apple's quarantine attribute from the app with

 .. code:: bash